Skip to content

 Outside of the Lone Star state, the Pac-12 and Big Ten are awaiting the NCAA’s response with bated breath.
 Their own decision to broadcast high school games will be conditioned on the NCAA’s ruling.

-I’ve always felt the supposed magnificent recruiting advantage Texas would receive via such broadcasts was overblown; the NCAA issues were not.
+The supposedly magnificent recruiting advantage Texas would receive via such broadcasts has felt overblown; the NCAA issues were not, however.

 With a handful of very powerful conference commissioners advocating the streamlining of the NCAA’s rulebook, an open world of high school broadcasts would be nothing short of counterproductive to those efforts.
 Getting rid of agents and runners would be impossible.